emailjs/emailjs-tcp-socket/README.md

         // store it and reuse it on a trust-on-first-use basis };

+Here's how the TLS socket will behave when presented with a server certificate:

+* If the server does not present a certificate, it rejects the connection
+* If the server presents a certificate with wrong/missing CN and/or wrong/missing SANs, it rejects the connection
+* If no certificate was pinned, it calls .oncert() with the pem-encoded certificate and accepts the connection
+* If a certificate was pinned, but the server presents another certificate (according to the public key fingerprint), it calls .oncert() to inform you about changes, but rejects the connection
+* If a certificate was pinned and the server certificate's public key fingerprint matches the pinned certificate, the connection is accepted. .oncert will **not** be called in this case!

 For everything else, see the [Mozilla TCPSocket API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/TCPSocket).

 # Unavailable API